 other conditions, such as

 health problems can lead to pleurisy, so your doctor will look for what is causing

 your inflammation.
-He or she will use a
+He or she will do a

-chest X-ray to look for signs of conditions that may
+chest X-ray, blood tests, or a CT scan to look for the cause of your symptoms.
+The conditions that may

 If your doctor thinks your pleurisy may be caused by an